segment-integrations/analytics-kotlin-live/README.md

 Analytics plugin to enable enrichment of events via OTA updates

-NOTE: EdgeFn-Kotlin is currently only available in Beta
+NOTE: EdgeFn-Kotlin is currently only available in Pilot